 Analyzing a property you already own or live in is very similar to analyzing any other rental property.
 If you haven't read our step-by-step tutorial on how to analyze rental properties with our software, take a look at that first.

-Once you get the hang of the process, here are some tips about what you should enter when analyzing existing properties.
+Once you get the hang of the process, here are some tips for what you should enter when analyzing properties you already own.

 Customizing Property Details

 - Purchase Price: enter the price you originally paid for the property when you first bought it.